Sanfra1407/Tic-Tac-Vue/README.md

 * [Usage](#usage)

 ## Methodologies
-In this project I adopted two methodologies I currently use in [MotorK](https://www.motork.io/) (the company I work with) to have a better factored code and organized source files: BEM and Atomic Design.
+In this project I adopted two methodologies I currently use in [MotorK](https://www.motork.io/) (the company I've been working with) to have a better factored code and organized source files: BEM and Atomic Design.
 ### BEM
 **BEM** (which means Block Element Modifier) is a methodology that helps you to create reusable components in front-end development.
 It's all about splitting your CSS classes using **Blocks**, **Elements** and **Modifiers**.
 The final DOM could be verbose, but you will have a better factored source code and, because of you don't have to nest CSS classes, your CSS bundle will result less heavy.